kgolid/cellular-automata-post/readme.md

 };
 ```

 In order to interact with our canvas, we need a _context_.
-A context is what lets us draw shapes and lines, colorize things, and move around on our canvas.
+A context is what lets us draw shapes and lines, give things colour, and generally move around on our canvas.
 It is provided for us through the [`getContext`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement/getContext) method on our canvas.

 ```javascript
 const context = canvas.getContext('2d');